GraphChi/graphchiDB-scala/README.md

 * Twitter graph (2010): http://an.kaist.ac.kr/traces/WWW2010.html

 Remember to configure the proper filenames in the code.
 Look for variable "sourceFile".
+Also set the "numShards" parameter properly.
+Based on the expected number of edges, use one shard / 5 million edges.
+That is, for 1 billion edgers, use 200 shards.

 ### Example session